-ERICs should be fully eligible and be recognized by national funding agencies, and cross-border funding from national funding agencies should be promoted; ERICs and funding bodies at all levels can join efforts to improve ERICs visibility and attractiveness.
-Funding bodies should actively refer applicants to ERICs, encouraging and providing incentives for their use; Transnational Access mechanisms must be safeguarded, and expanded to support ERIC consolidation, respond to specific challenges, develop research communities and provide a flexible budget for sustainable access for competitive projects; Simplification of the application and financial processes for distributed RIs in Horizon funding can help to overcome bureaucratic hurdles and boost the visibility of ERICs; Dislance and colleboration among national varianal and European funding hadias Dialogue and collaboration among national, regional and European funding bodies must be strengthened to ensure the alignment of strategies and the synergic use of resources.
+ERICs and funding bodies at all levels can join efforts to improve ERICs visibility and attractiveness.
+Funding bodies should actively refer applicants to ERICs, encouraging and providing incentives for their use;

+Transnational Access mechanisms must be safeguarded, and expanded to support ERIC consolidation, respond to specific challenges, develop research communities and provide a flexible budget for sustainable access for competitive projects;

+Simplification of the application and financial processes for distributed RIs in Horizon funding can help to overcome bureaucratic hurdles and boost the visibility of ERICs;

+Dialogue and collaboration among national, regional and European funding bodies must be strengthened to ensure the alignment of strategies and the synergic use of resources.